deng-lab/viroprofiler/README.md

 ## Citations

-If you use  ViroProfiler for your analysis, please cite the publication as follows:

-> ViroProfiler: a containerized bioinformatics pipeline for viral metagenomic data analysis
->
-> *Jinlong Ru, Mohammadali Khan Mirzaei, Jinling Xue, Xue Peng, Li Deng*
->
-> [journal]

 An extensive list of references for the tools and data used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

-This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) initative, and reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).
-You can cite the `nf-core` publication as follows:

-> The nf-core framework for community-curated bioinformatics pipelines.
->
-> *Philip Ewels, Alexander Peltzer, Sven Fillinger, Harshil Patel, Johannes Alneberg, Andreas Wilm, Maxime Ulysse Garcia, Paolo Di Tommaso & Sven Nahnsen.*
->
-> *Nat Biotechnol.
-2020 Feb 13. doi: [10.1038/s41587-020-0439-x](https://dx.doi.org/10.1038/s41587-020-0439-x).*
+If you use ViroProfiler for your work, please cite the relevant references.